-Our vision for our church community in 5 years: (as approved at our Annual Meeting June 13, 2008)
+Our vision for our church community (as approved at our Annual Meeting on June 13, 2008):

 The First Unitarian Universalist Society of Middleborough will be a place for spiritual growth for people of all ages, drawing members from our community and neighboring towns.
 Our members will come from a diverse mix of ethnic, cultural, and economic backgrounds and hold differing views on spiritual, social, and political questions.